Manav173/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis
-In this project we analysed thousand of Twitter tweets to predict people sentiments.
-Trained a Naive Bayes classifier using Scikit-learn and assessed its performance.
+<p>In this project we analysed thousand of Twitter tweets to predict people sentiments</p>
+<p>Trained a Naive Bayes classifier using Scikit-learn and assessed its performance.</p>